Topics Covered in this Blog:

 What Does a Blood Clot in Your Leg Feel Like?

-- Swelling in the leg or arm: One common sign of venous thromboembolism is swelling.
-This can be mild or severe, often causing pain or discomfort.
+- Swelling in the leg or arm: Swelling can be mild or severe.
+It can happen on one side only and can cause pain or discomfort.

-- Leg pain: What does a blood clot in the leg feel like?
-Some patients describe a cramping type of pain in their leg.
+- Leg pain: Some patients have reported pain or cramping in their leg.
 You may also experience tenderness in the region.

-- Skin that is warm to the touch: If you notice warmness in a specific area of the body, especially when accompanied by other symptoms, you may have a blood clot.
+- Skin that is warm to the touch: If you notice warmth in a specific area of the body, especially when accompanied by other symptoms, you may have a blood clot.

 Since some blood clots in the legs can feel similar to a pulled muscle or cramp, it is important to seek medical evaluation when symptoms are present.
 Prompt treatment can help prevent a blood clot from becoming more severe.

-- Sharp chest pain that may be worse when you breathe deeply
+- Sharp chest pain that worsens when you breathe deeply

 - Rapid heart rate